Uncovering Social Network Activity Using Joint User and Topic Interaction: Experiments

 \subsection{Bi-layered visualization of social network activity}

-This section meets the promise made by the schematic view in \Fig{fig:adoption_scheme}, by demonstrating that \MIC model can indeed produce such insightful visualizations for real data.
+This section meets the promise of the schema in \Fig{fig:adoption_scheme}, by demonstrating that \MIC model can indeed produce such insightful visualizations for real data, using a \texttt{MultiLayerNetViz}, \cite{abelMultiLayerNetViz2026} a Python visualization module.
 Before discussing the results displayed in \Fig{fig:all_vis}, we should note that representing social network activity data as a bi-layered network, one layer for the users and another for the cascades, is intuitive, natural, and has been used in prior exploratory studies \cite{dedomenicoMuxVizToolMultilayer2015,loganSocialNetworkAnalysis2023}.
 The contribution of our work in this aspect stems from the fact that \MIC parameters $\mathbf{\Theta}=(\mathbf{\Sigma}, \mathbf{M}, \mathbf{\Weight})$ can describe this structure, therefore such a bi-layered visualization can be computed numerically within our modeling framework by inferring the model parameters for real data.
+In these visualizations, node size reflects the associated volume of events, by users or cascades.
+An RGB color code is assigned to each cascade.
+User colors are computed using a weighted average of the cascade colors over the user activity distribution.

-In the first row of \Fig{fig:all_vis}, the \texttt{url} and \texttt{lastfm} datasets are visualized using a typical bi-layer spring layout based of the real data.
+In the first row of \Fig{fig:all_vis}, the \texttt{élysée2017} and \texttt{lastfm} datasets are visualized using a typical bi-layer spring layout based of the real data.
 The adjacency matrix ($\mathbf{W} = \mathbf{A}$) gives the user graph at top layer, and the cascade activity is at the bottom layer, though lacking structure as this is not provided by the data ($\Sigma = \mathbf{\Id}$).
-Node size is proportional to the associated volume of events, by users or cascades, and the node color of a user illustrates the mixture of his activity regarding the cascades.
+However, these visualizations are model-agnostic and do not capture the interactions between users and cascades, as well as the interplay between the two layers.